ryanbalieiro/vue-resume-template/README.md

 })
 ```

 In simple terms, if you consider GitHub hosting the GitHub Pages site for this repo at the URL `https://ryanbalieiro.github.io/vue-resume-template/`, the correct base directory to set is `/vue-resume-template/`.
-This ensures that the application's resources are correctly loaded and linked when accessed from this URL.

 If you're deploying to Netlify or your own custom domain where your website is located at the root, you can leave the `base` setting as `'/'`.